GlennDumoulin/GlennDumoulin.github.io/About/index.md

 - Playing games & board games
 - Spending time with friends & family

-And I should also mention programming, but I'd rather do some of the other things mentioned above and keep programming _mainly_ for professional use.
+And I should also mention programming, but I would rather do some of the other things mentioned above and keep programming _mainly_ for professional use.

-In the past I've had quite a few other hobbies such as:
+I have also done a few other hobbies in the past such as:

 - Judo
 - Youth theater
 - Djembé

-Some of these I did longer than others but I always enjoyed all of them as long as I still did them.
+Some of these I did longer than others but I have always enjoyed them for as long as I did them.

           </md-block>
         </div>